ReShape Lifesciences™ Announce - GuruFocus.com

-Active ASMBS Members, Comprised of Lap-Band® Clinical Experts, Participated in a Consensus Process to Yield Recommendations for Optimal Aftercare

-ASMBS Reasserts Endorsement of the Lap-Band® as a Safe and Effective Weight Loss Procedure
+Data Shows ReShape’s DBSN™ System has Promise as a Novel, Adjustable and Localized Approach to Treat Type 2 Diabetes

 SAN CLEMENTE, Calif., Oct.
-20, 2022 (GLOBE NEWSWIRE) -- ReShape Lifesciences™ ( RSLS), the premier physician-led weight loss and metabolic health solutions company, today announced that the American Society for Metabolic and Bariatric Surgery (ASMBS) has issued a Consensus Statement on Lap-Band® use and aftercare management entitled, “American Society of Metabolic and Bariatric Surgery Consensus Statement on Laparoscopic Adjustable Gastric Band Management.”
+25, 2022 (GLOBE NEWSWIRE) -- ReShape Lifesciences™ ( RSLS), the premier physician-led weight loss and metabolic health solutions company, today announced that data on the Company’s proprietary Diabetes Bloc-Stim Neuromodulation™ (DBSN™) system has been published in the Neural Technology Section of the peer reviewed journal Frontiers in NeuroScience.

-In order to formulate its Consensus Statement, the ASMBS Integrated Health Clinical Issues Committee surveyed a total of thirty-nine Lap-Band® surgeons and integrated health program members, considered to be experts in the management of Lap-Band® patients.
-A formal modified Delphi, 2-stage consensus approach was conducted on Lap-Band® management.
-Thirty-four consensus statements were developed following a literature search on a wide range of laparoscopic adjustable gastric band (LAGB) topics, and a 5-point Likert scale was implemented to measure consensus agreement among the participants, who agreed to participate in two rounds of Delphi questionnaires.
-Consensus was set a priori at 75% agreement, defined as the proportion of participants responding with agreement (i.e., 4 or 5) or disagreement (i.e., 1 or 2) on the Likert scale.
-Consensus Statements were then issued on six domains including behavioral health, nutrition, identification and management of weight loss complications, medical management, special populations and follow-up assessment of Lap-Band® patients.

-“Lap-Band® management continues to be an important part of many metabolic and bariatric surgery practices, including my own,” stated Christine Ren-Fielding, MD, the primary author of the Consensus Statement and a Professor of Surgery at NYU Grossman School of Medicine, Director of the NYU Langone Weight Management Program and Chief of the Division of Bariatric Surgery.
-“Our objective was to yield a consensus intended to guide Lap-Band® management and practice utilizing current evidence-based knowledge and professional experience, to support and further encourage practices to help patients achieve the best outcomes after surgery.
-It is critical that bariatric practices be trained and capable of providing comprehensive care to these patients.”
+The paper, authored by Jonathan Waataja, Ph.D., Director of Research at ReShape Lifesciences, among others, and entitled, “Use of a Bio-electronic Device Comprising of Targeted Dual Neuromodulation of the Hepatic and Celiac Vagal Branches Demonstrated Enhanced Glycemic Control in a Type 2 Diabetic Rat Model as well as in an Alloxan Treated Swine Model,” can be accessed through the following link https://www.frontiersin.org/articles/10.3389/fnins.2022.1005932/full.

+“Type 2 diabetes remains challenging to effectively treat for the over 30 million Americans who suffer from the disease, especially considering an estimated 50% of type 2 diabetics do not take medications as prescribed1,” stated Charles Billington, M.D., co-author and Chief of Endocrinology at the Minnesota Veteran’s Administration Medical Center and Professor of Medicine at the University of Minnesota.
+“Further, progression of type 2 diabetes significantly increases risks of stroke, myocardial infarction, microvascular events, and mortality2.
+When this translates to humans and clinical use, it may greatly impact the standard of care for type 2 diabetes.”

 About ReShape Lifesciences™